The Main Production Methods (Cambridge (CIE) O Level Business Studies): Revision Note

 Examiner Tips and Tricks

-Carefully consider the needs of the customers to which a business sells when recommending a suitable method of production.
+Carefully consider the needs of the customers to whom a business sells when recommending a suitable method of production.
 Where the selling price is a key driver of consumer demand, flow production (where unit costs are minimised) is likely to be very suitable.
-Where demand is driven by quality or where customisation is required, job or batch production are likely to be better choices.
+Where demand is driven by quality or where customisation is required, job or batch production is likely to be a better choice.

 You've read 0 of your 5 free revision notes this week